Wenliang Li, Ph.D.

 Assistant Professor, Texas Therapeutics Institute

-Dr. Wenliang Li’s research is to study novel molecular mechanisms of metastasis with the goal of identifying new drug targets for the development of better therapeutics for human cancers.
+Dr. Wenliang Li’s research is to study novel molecular mechanisms of cancer metastasis with the goal of identifying new biomarkers and drug targets for the development of better therapeutics for human cancers.

 Dr. Li obtained his Ph.D. in Genetics from Case Western Reserve University in 2004.
-His dissertation work was conducted in Dr. Bryan Williams’ lab at Cleveland Clinic Foundation, where he constructed a cancer microarray and used it to identify gene expression patterns that were associated with genetics and prognostics of human Wilms tumors.
-He then joined Dr. Ed Harlow’s lab at Harvard Medical School for his postdoctoral training, where he provided critical contributions in a series of collaborative studies in identifying kinases controlling survival and proliferation of human cells.
-Later on, urged by the tremendous biomedical needs to study and target metastasis, Dr. Li initiated independent research to discover novel players for metastasis.
-In 2010, Dr. Li joined the Brown Foundation Institute of Molecular Medicine, where he will continue to study metastasis.
-He is also a member of the Texas Therapeutics Institute, a joint program of The University of Texas Health Science Center at Houston, The University of Texas M. D. Anderson Cancer Center and the Departments of Chemistry and Biochemistry at The University of Texas at Austin.
+His dissertation work was conducted in Dr. Bryan Williams’ lab at Cleveland Clinic Foundation, where he constructed a large cancer specific microarray and used it to identify gene expression patterns that were associated with genetics and prognostics of human Wilms tumors.
+He then joined Dr. Ed Harlow’s lab at Harvard Medical School for his postdoctoral training, where he provided critical contributions in a series of collaborative studies in identifying kinases controlling survival and proliferation of human normal and tumor cells.
+In December of 2010, Dr. Li joined the Brown Foundation Institute of Molecular Medicine, University of Texas Health Science Center at Houston.

 - Baldwin A, Grueneberg DA, Hellner K, Sawyer J, Grace M, Li W, Harlow E, Münger K. V. Synthetic lethal interactions between p53 and the protein kinases SGK2 and PAK3.
 Proceedings of the National Academy of Sciences USA (PNAS).
 2010 Jul 13;107(28):12463-8